Add Row

 5. Escalation procedures if non-compliance persists.
 Repeated violations lead to stricter enforcement actions, including fines or shutdowns.

-Industrial inspectors conducting wastewater sampling for compliance notification
+Scientific inspectors conduct wastewater sampling in a lab for compliance testing.

-According to Steve Manny, "If you're out of compliance, the regulatory agency sends a written warning with an action plan and requires a retest to ensure the issue is resolved."
+According to Steve Manii, "If you're out of compliance, the regulatory agency sends a written warning with an action plan and requires a retest to ensure the issue is resolved."

 Common Causes of Wastewater Compliance Violations